Semaglutide Dosage Calculator for Weight Loss

 How to Use This Calculator

-1. Enter your current weight and target weight in kilograms
+1. Enter your current weight in kilograms (kg)

-2. Input your height in centimeters for BMI calculation
+3. Input your height in centimeters (cm) and age in years

-5. Click Calculate to view your personalized weight loss projection and dosage schedule
+6. Click Calculate to see your personalized dosage recommendations

 Formula Used